Active Substance: vandetanib

 The CHMP concluded that Caprelsa was shown to be effective in the treatment of medullary thyroid cancer in patients aged 5 years and older.
 However, it was uncertain how well it works in patients without a mutation (change) in a gene called the ‘rearranged during transfection’ (RET) gene or in patients whose RET mutation status is not known.
 The Committee noted the potential risk for QTc interval prolongation, and measures were introduced to minimise this risk.
 The CHMP concluded that the benefits of Caprelsa outweigh its risks in patients whose disease is spreading quickly and is causing symptoms, since they are in urgent need of treatment.
 Therefore, the Committee recommended that Caprelsa be granted marketing authorisation.

 Caprelsa has been given ‘conditional approval’.
 This means that there is more evidence to come about the medicine, in particular on the size of the benefit in patients without the RET mutation.
 Every year, the European Medicines Agency will review any new information that becomes available and this summary will be updated as necessary.

 What information is still awaited for Caprelsa?

 The company that markets Caprelsa will carry out a study in patients with medullary thyroid cancer to compare the effects of Caprelsa in patients with and without the RET mutation.

-What measures are being taken to ensure the safe use of Caprelsa?
+What measures are being taken to ensure the safe and effective use of Caprelsa?

 The company that markets Caprelsa will ensure that doctors who are expected to prescribe Caprelsa receive educational material containing important safety information about Caprelsa, including measures to manage the risk of QTc prolongation and other potential side effects, and a patient alert card and guidance for children or their carers.

 Other information about Caprelsa